strewburry/TOLO/README.md

-# Take One, Leave One (TOLO)
+# TOLO 💌

 ![Take One, Leave One](https://s3.amazonaws.com/tolo-assets/HANDlogosmall.png "Take One, Leave One")

-TOLO is an app that utilizes RESTful API architecture to allow strangers to anonymously send and receive positive messages in a one-to-one exchange.
+[TOLO](https://take-one-leave-one.herokuapp.com) is a full-stack web application that allows strangers to anonymously send and receive positive messages in a one-to-one exchange.
 Users write messages for strangers, and receive messages in return, which they can upvote, downvote, delete, or pass on to others.

-## Live URL
+## Live App ⚡️

 [https://take-one-leave-one.herokuapp.com](https://take-one-leave-one.herokuapp.com)